repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 )
 ```

-### A Container Reference must have UpperBound Of Not
+### A Container Reference must have Upper Bound of 1

 * The containment references of an ecore (meta) model define the syntax tree of a model instance.
 * Optionally, to each containment reference, an opposed reference can be defined.